 Now is the perfect time to compost leaves

 As the temperatures drop, so do the leaves.
 Leaves accumulate quickly as colder weather sets in, so start collecting leaves as soon as they begin to fall.
-Fill your compost cart first, place extra leaves in paper leaf bags and set out on the curb on your scheduled collection day.
+Leaves are collected each week, so customers don't need to wait to fill leaf bags and set them out on the curb for pick up.
+Simply fill your compost cart first, place extra leaves in paper leaf bags (up to 10 per week) and set out on the curb on your scheduled collection day.

 Keeping Your Cart Clean

 Using Your Compost Cart

 A few simple steps will keep your new compost cart clean and reduce potential odors.